How to Increase Customer Lifetime Value: 12 Proven Strategies for E-commerce

 8. Reduce Involuntary Churn with Dunning Management

-For subscription brands, 20-40% of all churn is involuntary — caused by failed payments rather than customer decisions.
-This is revenue you have already earned that is lost due to preventable payment failures.
+For subscription brands, 20-40% of all churn is involuntary, caused by failed payments rather than customer decisions.
+This is revenue you've already earned and are losing to preventable payment failures.

 Effective dunning management recovers 30-70% of failed payments through: